 The primary past, present and future activity of the church is as a place of worship of Jesus Christ, bible study, and sharing the Gospel of Jesus Christ with others.
 This includes weekly worship and bible study classes for all ages on Sundays, in addition to weekday classes and groups.

 Outreach is extremely important to the congregation.
-The annual budget includes at least ten percent of the total budget dedicated to outreach giving.
+The annual budget includes at least fifteen percent of the total budget dedicated to outreach giving.
 In addition, the church actively participates in Family Promise, a program which uses church facilities to house homeless families.
 In fact, the most recent building added to the church campus has been designed and outfitted to serve the dual purpose of classrooms and Family Promise housing.
-The church also participates in a ministry to provide summer lunches to underprivileged children in the neighborhood of an Allen Elementary school and supports Allen Community Outreach and other programs.
+The church also participates in a ministry to provide summer lunches to underprivileged children in the neighborhood of an Allen Elementary school and supports Allen Community Outreach, The Samaritan Inn, Allen Ministerial Alliance Food Pantry, Hammons Missions, Time to Revive and Pioneer Bible Translators and various other programs.
 The Elders visit a nearby elder-care facility on a weekly basis to offer communion and fellowship.

 In addition to spiritual assistance, a purpose of the church has been and will be to provide prayer, counseling and comfort to its members in times of trouble, including visitation at hospitals and to shut-ins.
 This also includes baptisms, dedication of infants, weddings, funerals and the counseling and support to assist members and their families in each of those times.